 The babies that will hatch are living creatures and deserve a good life.
 Any breeder should act responsibly and make sure beforehand that they have prospective owners who won't get rid of them.
 Unfortunately, many "Leopards" are abandoned at shelters or in the wild, with the mistaken belief that they will be able to fend for themselves.
 Some might survive, but most will perish from malnutrition, thirst, getting hit by cars, electric fences or taken by wildfires and predators.

 Finally, before you set up your breeding pair and equipment, touch base with your local laws.
 In some places, stiff fines and regulations restrict breeders' hopes.
 Elsewhere, you only need to apply for a special license.
 In their native South Africa, unauthorized keeping, breeding, and selling of the "Leopard" tortoise not only means confiscation and fines, but you may actually face jail time.

 Finding a Suitable Pair for Mating

 Your breeding pair needs to be in top condition as well as stress and disease free.
-The age of maturity is not fully established but for captive males, this could be around six years of age (some mature later).
+The age of maturity is not fully established, but for captive males, this could be around six years of age (some mature later).
 Most tortoises become sexually active a year or two before they become fertile.
 They'll mate but produce no eggs.
-Males prefer females who are larger than themselves, which also suit the girls.
-Many reproductive problems can be avoided when the female is bigger, hydrated and has laid eggs before.
+Males prefer females who are larger than themselves, which also suits the girls.
+Many reproductive problems can be avoided when the female is bigger, hydrated, and has laid eggs before.
 If you aren't sure of the gender of your pets, you can use this practical guide to determine the gender of your tortoise.